-Figure 12-1 System Settings - Print Settings
+Figure 9-1 System Settings - Print Settings

-Print Settings Physician This is the name of the person who will be using the customized settings.
-This list is editable in the Acquire Wizard (see "Acquiring & Analyzing Patient Data" on pg.
-3-1).
-When acquiring a new record, you are given the option of selecting the name of the Overreading Physician.
-The name you select there will determine which customized System Settings are used to analyze and print that patient's report.
-Pages to Print Select which report pages will print when Print Report is selected.
+Print Settings Pages to Print Select which report pages will print when Print Report is selected.
 ECG Strips Selection All Strips or User Inserted.
 Format Mini-Strip or Diagnostic.
 Mini-Strip is a paper-conserving, small print format and Diagnostic is a larger, diagnostic-quality print format.
 Sort By Time or Category.
 When sorted by Time, the strips are printed in chronological order.
 When sorted by Category, like strips are printed together.
 Annotations Include beat annotations above each strip in the printout.

-Print Settings Full Disclosure Select which channels to print and what resolution to use when printing the full disclosure (10, 30 or 60 seconds per line).
+Full Disclosure Select which channels to print and what resolution to use when printing the full disclosure (10, 30 or 60 seconds per line).
 ECG Channel Gain Adjust Adjust the amplitude for one or more channels only if the patient's signal is consistently weak or strong.
 ECG Channel Invert Invert the signal from one or more channels.
 Facility Identification Type the name and address information as desired for your facility.
 This information will appear on the cover page of report printouts.
 The first line that you type in this field will appear at the top of every printed page of the report.